SlugBot/web/setup_guide.md

 ---

 # Discord setup
 The following page will provide an easy-to-follow overview on how to install and run SlugBot in your Discord server or Twitch chat, and how to get the most out of it.
+Any underlined command can be clicked to view extra information on it. e.g. <span class="command-link" data-command="help"/>

 *****************************